The Armchair Traveler Ritual

 The Alpine Poppy Fields

-If you're hiking Three Falls in late May or early June, you absolutely must pair it with a visit to the stunning Alpine Poppy Fields, which are not far from here and bloom at the same time.
+If you're hiking Three Falls in late May or early June, you absolutely must pair it with a visit to the stunning Alpine Poppy Fields, which are not far from here and bloom at the exact same time.
 It makes for a perfect day of flowers and falls!

 ✨ Ask the Oracle Guide